vavoor/pipifax-lang/pipifax-spec.md

 ## Language specification

-### Compilation units

-A Pipifax program is one file containing function definitions and global variable declarations.
+A Pipifax program is one file containing function definitions and the compiler construction tools, e.g., UTF-8 with Java-based tools, ASCII,global variable declarations.

 ### Encoding